dtrelogan/react-formstate/docs/fileInputExample.md

 in this example two file input components are used to upload an optional and a required document asynchronously prior to valid form submission.

-the returned document url is stored as part of the form model.
+the document urls are stored as part of the form model.

 ### sample form component